'Delicious' Pulled Pork Fundraiser Day Is Saturday For East Alton Fire Department - News Break

 'Delicious' Pulled Pork Fundraiser Day Is Saturday For East Alton Fire Department

 EAST ALTON - East Alton's Fire Department marks its 100th anniversary today with great pride of present and past members.
 On Saturday, beginning at 10:30 a.m., the fire department has its annual Pulled Pork Dinner, this time in a drive-thru format because of COVID-19.
 Because of COVID-19, a celebration for the 100th anniversary will be delayed until next year to have an open house with the police department.
-However, the Pulled Pork Dinner is still on, but in a drive-thru method.
-East Alton Fir Continue Readingwww.riverbender.com
+However, the Pulled Pork Dinner is still on, but in a drive-thru method.www.riverbender.com